WCAG Standards Basics

 • Adobe Color Accessibility Tools

-💡 Tip: always test your design in grayscale mode.
-If you can read everything without issue - the contrast is good.
+💡 Tip: always test the design in grayscale mode.
+If you can read everything without problems, the contrast is good.

 Rule 2: Alternative Text for Images (Alt Text)

 Screen readers do not "see" images.
-They read the alt text that you write.
-Decorative images get a blank alt attribute — screen readers skip them.
+They read the alt text you write.
+Decorative images get an empty alt attribute — the screen reader skips them.

 Bad: alt="image"

-Good: alt="Woman using a laptop in a cafe, smiling, with a coffee mug next to the keyboard"
+Good: alt="Woman using a laptop in a cafe, smiling, with a cup of coffee next to the keyboard"

 Rule 3: Keyboard Navigation

-For blind individuals, a mouse isn't an option.
-They navigate exclusively by keyboard (Tab, Shift+Tab, Enter, arrows).
+For blind people, a mouse is not an option.
+They navigate exclusively with the keyboard (Tab, Shift+Tab, Enter, arrows).

-How many times have you heard from a client: "Remove that ugly blue line around the button"?
-That "ugly blue line" is critical for millions of users.
+How many times have you heard a client say: "Remove that ugly blue outline around the button"?
+That "ugly blue outline" is literally vital for millions of users.

 Rule 4: Semantic HTML

 Screen readers understand semantic HTML elements.
-The design you specify must be implemented semantically — buttons always as <button>, headings in hierarchy, forms with properly linked <label> elements.
+The design you specify must be implemented semantically — buttons always as <button>, headings in hierarchy, forms with correctly associated <label> elements.

-When specifying components in Figma, add notes on semantics.
-This is the difference between a designer who "draws screens" and a UX/UI expert who builds a product.
+When specifying components in Figma, add notes about semantics.
+That is the difference between a designer who "paints screens" and a UX/UI expert who builds a product.

 Rule 5: Text Size and Scaling